Azure/azure-powershell/src/PrivateDns/PrivateDns/help/Get-AzPrivateDnsVirtualNetworkLink.md

 ```

 ## DESCRIPTION
-The **Get-AzPrivateDnsVirtualNetworkLink** cmdlet gets Private Domain Name System (DNS) virtual network links associated with a particular zone from the specified resource group.
+The **Get-AzPrivateDnsVirtualNetworkLink** cmdlet gets virtual network links associated with a particular Private DNS zone from the specified resource group.
-If you specify the *Name* parameter, a single **PSPrivateDnsLink** object is returned.
+If you specify the *Name* parameter, a single **PSPrivateDnsVirtualNetworkLink** object is returned.
 If you do not specify the *Name* parameter, an array containing all of the links associated with the zone in the specified resource group is returned.
-You can use the **PSPrivateDnsLink** object to update the link.
+You can use the **PSPrivateDnsVirtualNetworkLink** object to update the link.

 ## EXAMPLES